Low Flow Toilet Problems: Common Issues & How to Fix Them

 Get matched with companies for your specific needs

-Low flow toilets are one of the best tools for cutting your household water bill — but only when they're working correctly.
+Low flow toilets are one of the best tools for cutting your household water bill, but only when they're working correctly.
 If yours is leaving you frustrated with weak flushes, stubborn clogs, or the need to flush twice just to clear the bowl, you're not alone.
-These are among the most common low flow toilet problems reported by homeowners across the country.
+These are among the most common low flow toilet problems reported by homeowners across the country in 2026.

 The good news is that most of these issues are fixable with a few simple adjustments, and in cases where they're not, today's high-efficiency models are dramatically better than the low flow toilets of the 1990s.
-In this guide, you'll learn exactly why these problems happen, how to troubleshoot them yourself, and which brands deliver reliable performance without sacrificing water savings.
+In this guide, you'll learn exactly why these problems happen, how to troubleshoot them yourself, which brands deliver reliable performance without sacrificing water savings, and how much you can expect to spend if a replacement is the right call.

 Key Pinch Points

-• Modern 1.28 GPF toilets match standard toilets in flush power
+• Modern 1.28 GPF WaterSense toilets match or exceed standard toilet performance

 Find Trusted & Licensed Plumbers in Ohio